 - Frozen fruits (for smoothies)

-- Grab-and-Go snacks (e.g. granola bars, protein bars, chips)
+- Easy snacks (like granola bars, protein bars, chips etc)

-- Bottle water if it is a drinking source in your home.
+- Bottled water.
 If you are breastfeeding or pumping you will be drinking a LOT of water.
 If you are bottle feeding you will also want to make sure you have bottled water to make bottles with.

 Cooking fresh meals is challenging with a newborn and managing labor recovery.
 Freezer meals are an incredibly easy thing you can do now to make those first few weeks even easier on you.